ares-emulator/ares/README.md

-  --help                 Displays available options and exit --fullscreen           Start in full screen mode --system system        Specify the system name --shader shader        Specify GLSL shader name to load (requires OpenGL driver) --setting name=value   Specify a value for a setting --dump-all-settings    Show a list of all existing settings and exit --no-file-prompt       Do not prompt to load (optional) additional roms (eg: 64DD)
+  --help                 Displays available options and exit --fullscreen           Start in full screen mode --system system        Specify the system name --shader shader        Specify a slang shader to load (requires OpenGL or Metal) --setting name=value   Specify a value for a setting --dump-all-settings    Show a list of all existing settings and exit --no-file-prompt       Do not prompt to load (optional) additional roms (eg: 64DD)